AmalPanickassery/Ubuntu_NAS_Security_Project/attack/attack_1_phase2.md

 - ***Screenshot***
 - The ***NT_STATUS_ACCESS_DENIED*** indicates that the **guest ok = no** parameter in the Samba configuration file (i.e. smb.conf) is working as intended.
 The **guest ok = no** ensures that users must authenticate before accessing the share.

+## Findings from this Attack
+- Attacker was able to enumerate share names without credentials, but could not access the protected shares.
+- **Severity:** Low
+- **Remediation goal:** Prevent unauthenticated share enumeration.